huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-local.md

 We will create an ansible playbook that will pull configuration from our routers that we can use as a backup

-We will need to create a directory to be used to store the backups of the routers configuration
+We will need to create a directory to be used to store the backups of the router’s configuration

 This will create a directory in our home directory
 ```